Canals (CAN-AM)

 Overview

 The CAN-AM is designed to work with either the CAL SG Canals by callagrafx (recommended) or the original SG Canals by SimGoober.
 Both of these are available in the SC4D LEX Legacy - BSC Canals Collection.
-This package also includes additional passenger and freight stations, as NAM CAN-AM only includes a single passenger station.
+This package also includes additional passenger and freight stations.
+Additional ferry skins may be found in the SC4D LEX Legacy - BSC VDK Mods Ferries package, among others.

 The CAN-AM is available under 2 Network Features → Water Transport → Canal Addon Mod.
 It is installed by default.

-To build a functional canal with CAN-AM, start by building the outer walls of the canal with your canal set (in this case, the CAL SG Canals).
-In between the walls, place the CAN-AM pieces, which provide the actual transportation functionality.
-CAN-AM canals must be at least 3 tiles wide: 2 tiles for the walls on each side, and at least 1 tile for the CAN-AM pieces.
+To build a functional canal with CAN-AM, start by building the outer walls of the canal with your chosen canal set (in this case, the CAL SG Canals).
+Use the CAN-AM pieces, located in the Misc.
+Transit menu, in between the outer walls.
+These pieces provide the actual transportation functionality.
+Note that CAN-AM canals must be at least 3 tiles wide: 2 tiles for the walls on each side, and at least 1 tile for the CAN-AM pieces.

 Neighbor Connections with CAN-AM are possible as well.
-Build a standard Road-based Neighbor Connection, and plop the CAN-AM pieces over top of the Road.
+Start by building a standard Road-based Neighbor Connection, and then plop the CAN-AM pieces over top of the Road.

-The CAN-AM canals function as a mass transit network and is technically based on the Bus vehicle type, meaning they need stations to properly function.
-The CAS 1x1 Ferry Terminal (included in the mod) is one option.
-Place it aligned with a canal wall, with the arrow pointing toward the water in the canal.
-The stations require Power in order to function.
+The CAN-AM canals function as a mass transit network based on the Bus vehicle type, meaning they need stations to properly function.
+The NAM includes one passenger ferry terminal - additional passenger and freight stations are available in the BSC Canals Collection linked above.
+Place the station aligned with a canal wall, with the arrow pointing toward the water in the canal.
+The stations require power in order to function.

-If everything is done properly (at least two stations of the same type are needed for full functionality), traffic should begin to use the canal.
+If everything is done properly, traffic should begin to use the canal.
+Like any other mass transit network, at least two stations of the same type are needed for full functionality.